 The National Psoriasis Foundation states that about 30% of individuals with psoriasis will develop psoriatic arthritis during their lifetime.

-This article explains how PsA affects the eyes and how to treat and prevent these complications.
+This article explains how PsA affects the eyes and how a person can treat and prevent these complications.

 In a person with this condition, the tear ducts lose their ability to produce tears, which are vital for proper lubrication of the eyes.
 A lack of adequate lubrication increases the risk of eye infections and can damage the cornea.

 In cases where over-the-counter artificial tears prove ineffective, prescription eye drops may help increase tear production and lower inflammation.
-For some people, steroid eye drops may offer short-term relief to control inflammation.
+For some people, steroid eye drops can offer short-term relief to control inflammation.

 Uveitis is a type of eye inflammation that affects the middle layer of tissue within the eyeball, called the uvea.
 The symptoms of uveitis